ksr20612/uturi/packages/sonification/README.md

 ### 3. Rhythm

 The rhythm pattern changes according to the value.
+Higher values produce faster rhythms.

 ```typescript
 const sonifier = new Sonifier();